gripols/NavCalc/README.md

 # Battleboi – An Overengineered Battleship Calculator

 Battleboi is a command-line Battleship calculator built in Python based on GamePigeon iMessage rules.
-It uses probabilistic modeling and information theory to guide players toward the best possible moves, with an emphasis on fast play and clear diagnostics.
+It uses Bayesian statistics and information theory to guide players toward the best possible moves, with an emphasis on fast play and clear diagnostics.

-A more detailed explanation of how Battleboi works can be found on [Medium](https://medium.com/@gripols_/overengineering-battleship-with-bayesian-statistics-and-information-gain-6e7082b1b0b8)

 ## Requirements